top of page

 Danny and Grace live in Cohasset, MA, and have a house on the Saint George River in Tenants Harbor, Maine.
 Danny's journey to the local, healthy food movement began in earnest in 2006 when he read Michael Pollan’s Omnivore’s Dilemma, and came to full fruition when he and Grace acquired the Spear Spring Farm property in fall 2016.

 Danny and Grace are fully committed to local farmers making a living growing food for their community, and to being part of that movement.
-Lacking experience in actually growing things, they support Jamien and Jeremy in strategy, planning, and manual labor when they can.
+Lacking experience in actually growing things, they support in strategy, planning, and manual labor when they can.

 21368637_10214792094305840_6613260102498